 Purposes for Intangible Asset and IP Valuations

 Intangible assets are assets, other than financial assets, that lack physical substance.
-Over the past 25 years, intangible assets have become critical assets for most operating companies.
+Intangible asset valuations are important because, over the past 25 years, intangible assets have become critical assets for most operating companies.
 Studies indicate that global intangible asset value exceeds $50 trillion and almost all agree that, for most business enterprises, the majority of value is comprised of intangible assets.

 Aside from the enormous value of intangible assets, in today’s business world intangible asset transactions occur frequently and certain tax strategies depend importantly on the value of same.
 Understanding the value of intangible assets can be challenging for many but the process begins with asset identification.
 To this end, it is often overlooked that there are only four kinds of intellectual property (IP) rights that the laws of the U.S. and most industrialized nations recognize: patents, copyrights, trademarks, and trade secrets.
 However, despite limited legal protection, the value of intangible assets and goodwill often goes well beyond IP-based legal rights.
 In fact, there are dozens of identifiable intangible assets and therefore it is critical to hire a seasoned valuation expert.
 A list of intangible assets that MPI has experience valuing includes: